FICO Credit Scores: What Do They Mean?

-- Credit History - How long have you had credit?
+- Your Credit History - How many years have you had credit?

+Did you know?
 FICO scores affect more than your ability to get a loan.
 They also affect your interest rate.
 Lenders give lower interest rates to individuals with higher scores.

-Getting your FICO score
+Raising your FICO score

-Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.
+Armed with this information, you'll be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.

-Curious about your FICO score?
-Give us a call at 561-395-4264.
+Want to know more about your credit score?
+Call us at 561-395-4264.